-This post is part of an ongoing series on the midpoint assessment and long-term goals of the Chesapeake Bay cleanup effort.
+This is an update to an earlier post explaining why the release of EPA’s TMDL expectations is important.
+These posts are part of an ongoing series on the midpoint assessment and long-term goals of the Chesapeake Bay cleanup effort.

 Anyone who's ever been to an organizational retreat can tell you that the worst fate any plan can suffer is to sit on a shelf, unused and collecting dust.
 The Chesapeake Bay restoration effort is one of the most complex and sophisticated environmental restoration plans ever created.
 But despite all the resources and energy that have been brought to bear under the Chesapeake Bay Total Maximum Daily Load (TMDL) initiative, the tie that binds it all together is simply the "expectations" of the Environmental Protection Agency (EPA).
 In a few weeks, EPA will release its expectations for the final phase of the Bay TMDL (Phase III), which ends in 2025.
 This document is an important piece in the current plan to restore the Bay's health.